nurkilcadir/SecondTaskAutomation/README.md

 # SecondTaskAutomation
 Automiation of Codeshake's Second Task

 This is a website automation project.
+POM design pattern is used on that project.

 # Used technologies are:
 Java